astronomer/airflow-guides/guides/airflow-dbt.md

 Note that in the `DbtCloudRunJobOperator` you must provide the dbt connection ID as well as the `job_id` of the job you are triggering.

-> **Note:** The full code for this example, along with other DAGs that implement the dbt Provider, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags?providers=dbt+Cloud&page=1).
+> **Note:** The full code for this example, along with other DAGs that implement the dbt Cloud Provider, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags?providers=dbt+Cloud&page=1).

 ## dbt Core